marktoda/v4-ponder/README.md

 ```

 3. Configure environment variables:
-   Create a `.env` file with RPC URLs for the networks you want to index:
+   Create a `.env.local` file with RPC URLs for the networks you want to index:

 ```env
 PONDER_RPC_URL_1=<ethereum-mainnet-rpc-url>